-Little is known about Indian business in general, the specificities of Indian business practices, and their contribution to the globalisation process.
-The James E. Lynch India & South Asia Business Centre can address the problems, issues and opportunities that are faced by India-based and UK/EU-based firms, in relation to the emergence and opening of India such as the globalisation of competition, and its implication in terms of foreign market servicing strategies for Indian and UK/European firms.
+The James E. Lynch India and South Asia Business Centre can address the problems, issues and opportunities faced by India-based and UK/EU-based firms, in relation to the emergence and opening of India, such as the globalisation of competition, and its implication in terms of foreign market servicing strategies for Indian and UK/European firms.

 Issues of particular importance include:

 - Foreign market servicing strategies of Indian firms within India itself and abroad, and non-Indian firms in India and South Asia

 - Inward and outward foreign direct investment into/from India, its trends and characteristics, its impact on firm performance